Be Your Own Superhero blog

 Are you ready to be your own superhero?
 Listen to this song to get pumped up for the challenge!

-To me, real-life superheroes are people who find the courage to try to overcome physical and emotional barriers to lead rich, fullfilling lives.
-Recently, I sang at the Ronald McDonald House at Stanford to inspire critically-ill children to find hope in their...
+Real-life superheroes are children dealing with serious illnesses and injuries.
+Recently, I sang at the Ronald McDonald House at Stanford to inspire children to find hope in their battle against cancer and...

 Halloween is right around the corner.
 Sure, you could go as the usual suspects — pirates and vampires — but why not do something different this year?
 Instead of disguising yourself as someone else, grab the opportunity to break out of an old pattern and express your true spooktacular self.